 Albert stressed that although he is relatively new to teaching in higher education he believes strongly in the value of teaching and that for him he sees it very much as process based, enabling the learner to develop the skills that they will be able to adapt and use across a range of different future opportunities that they encounter.
-To this end Albert said he constantly questions his own role and is trying to “understand myself and reviewing what I am thinking and what is happening and how I can improve what I am doing”.
-He says that he probably takes aspects from his life in industry into his role as a teacher which allows him to see himself as a long-term project as a teacher, learning himself through trial and error, making changes to practice and being prepared for “failure” but learning from this and acknowledging that not everything works and that is all right.
+To this end, Albert said he constantly questions his own role and is trying to “understand myself and reviewing what I am thinking and what is happening and how I can improve what I am doing”.
+He says that he probably takes aspects from his life in industry into his role as a teacher which allows him to see himself as a long-term project, learning himself through trial and error, making changes to practice and being prepared for “failure” but learning from this and acknowledging that not everything works.

 Engagement and problem based learning design

 When designing learning events Albert stressed that following his own philosophy he tries to provide opportunities within which the learners are encouraged and supported to go and apply ideas to problems and challenges that he presents.
 He says that he often utilises a story telling approach because he feels that this is how many people have learned in the past and therefore this can be a useful approach to adopt.
-He says that in developing his material and approach he spends quite some time thinking about what might work and the most useful approach to adopt before deciding what he will do.
-He says for him this thinking time is valuable and although at times it may appear not to be particularly productive, it is the approach he finds works well for him and that it usually results in an approach that he is comfortable trying and he feels is aligned well to the opportunities that he wants to facilitate for the learners.
+He says that in developing material he spends quite some time thinking about what might work and the most useful approach to adopt before deciding what he will do.
+He says for him this thinking time is valuable.
+Although at times it may appear not to be particularly productive, it is the approach he finds works well for him and usually results material that he is comfortable trying and he feels is aligned well to the opportunities that he wants to facilitate for the learners.
 Once this is planned he is aware that his own actions within the class itself then influences how much responsibility the learners will take.
 However, he noted that if given the space to respond to the challenge provided in his experience the learners are both willing and able to do this.

 Much of the approach he utilises is built around solving problems and doing this through group engagement and through a team based approach.
-He feels that this is a valuable approach for a variety of reasons.
-First it mirrors the working environment where people work together, utilising the different knowledge bases and skill sets available and that this is a really useful and valuable skill for the learners to develop.
-In addition, he feels that they can learn useful information from one another and that if he designs the right challenges and sets up the groups effectively they are more able to respond through group engagement and present him with useful and challenging ideas which he finds help stimulate him as well.
+He feels that this is valuable for a variety of reasons.
+First it mirrors the working environment where people work , utilising the different knowledge bases and skill sets available and that this is a really useful and valuable skill for the learners to develop.
+In addition, he feels that students can learn useful information from one another and that if he designs the right challenges and sets up the groups effectively they are more able to respond through group engagement and present him with useful and challenging ideas which he finds helps stimulate him making him a more effective teacher.
 He therefore described his design process as one that tries to encourage student led learning, where together the learners take responsibility for the outputs they achieve and use him as an additional resource to help to support this when and where necessary.